-E30299-P95388 KEEP THIS P - THIS PRO XY CA ARD IS VA LID ONL Y WHEN SIGNED AND DATED.
-DETACH AND RETUR N THIS PO DRTION ONL GLAD STONE INVESTMENT CORPORATION Withhold To withhold authority to vote for any individual ne Board of Directors recommends you vote FOR e following: All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - 1.
-Election of Directors to hold office until the 2021 Annual Meeting of Stockholders.
-0 0 0 Nominees: 1) Terry L. Brubaker 2) Caren D. Merrick 3) Walter H. Wilkinson, Jr. Th ne Board of Directors recommends you vote FOR the fo llowing proposa l: For Against Abstain 2. and sell shares of the Company's common stock current net asset value per share, subject to cert (durir ain lir nt to ig the 12 nitations months set forth pproval of its board of directors (the "Board"), to issue following such authorization) at a price below its then in the Proxy Statement (including, without limitation, is not exceed 25% of the Company's then outstanding 0 0 0 N OTE: Such other business as may properly come befor e the meeting o r any adj ournment thereof. r address changes/comments, mark here. ee reverse for instructions) 0 fu ease sign exactly as your name(s) appear(s) hereon.
-W Il title as such.
-Joint owners should each sign personally partnership name by authorized officer.
-Vhen s signing as olders mu attorney st sign.
-If , executor, administrator, or other fiduciary, please give a corporation or partnership, please sign in full corporate Sic inature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date ч Γal h Δ A n n t۷ m ıtı 9
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+GLA DSTONE INVESTMENT CORPORATION For Withhold For All To withhold authority to vote for any individual The Board of Directors recommends you vote FOR the wing: All All nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - 1.
+Election of Directors to hold office until the 2022 Annual Meeting of Stockholders.
+Nominees: Paul Adelgren David Gladstone John Outland The Board of Directors recommends you vote FOR the follow ng pro oposal: For Against Abstain 2.
+To approve a proposal to authorize the Company, with the subsequent approval of its board of directors, to issue and sell shares of the Company's common stock (during the 12 months following such stockholder approval) at a price below its then current net asset value per share, subject to certain limitations set forth in the Proxy Statement (including, without limitation, that the number of shares issued and sold pursuant to such stockholder approval does not exceed 25% of the Company's then outstanding common stock immediately prior to each such sale).
+NO TE: Such other business as may properly come before the mea eting of r any adjour mment the preof. address changes/comments, mark here. reverse for instructions) Join se sign exactly as your name(s) appear(s) hereon.
+When signit t owners should each sign personally.
+All holders must sign.
+I orized officer. ] Sigr ature [PLEASE SIGN WITHIN BOX] Date 1 Signature (Joint Owners) Date 4

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice, Proxy Statement and Annual Report on Form 10-K are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice, Proxy Statement and Annual Report on Form 10-K are available atwww.proxyvote.com.